-2.9 Significant flora species and vegetation communities The Natural Heritage Information Centre and the Ministry of Natural Resources have identified significant flora species/vegetation communities within the general area of study for the Project.
-There is potential to affect these species during construction, however most of the Project will be located within areas already cleared for rural and agricultural use.
-2.10 Other flora species and vegetation communities The Project will be mostly located within areas already cleared for rural and agricultural land uses.
-2.11 Fish and fish habitat Project related works may be within areas of fish and fish habitat (watercourse crossings).
-Where required, mitigation measures are available to reduce or eliminate potential effects.
-3. Water Bodies 3.1 Surface water (watercourses) quality, quantities, or flow Watercourses are located throughout the project and the Study Area is bordered by Lake Erie to the south.
+Appendix C - Grand Renewable Energy Park Environme ental Features Screening Checklist 3.
+Water Bodies 3.1 Surface water (watercourses) quality, quantities, or flow Watercourses are located throughout the project and the Study Area is bordered by Lake Erie to the south.
 There are no Lake Trout lakes that are at or above development capacity within the Study Area.
 Construction (e.g., culverts for access road crossings) may be proposed within surface water courses and limited works (e.g. stringing overhead power lines) may be proposed within 30 metres of a watercourse.
+Solar panels, turbines and transformers will not be located within 30 m of these features.
 The proposed development does not involve the storage or consumption of surface water.
 The proposed development will not require significant alteration of surface runoff patterns.
 Surface water quality could be affected by accidental spills/releases to the environment and sedimentation and/or erosion during construction of access roads.
-3.2 Groundwater quality, quantity, or movement It is possible that some dewatering activities may be required when installing Project infrastructure (i.e., foundations).
-Withdrawal quantities will be below the threshold for a Permit to Take Water from the MOE (i.e., <50,000 l/d) and will not negatively affect groundwater quality or quantity.
+If Project infrastructure is located within 120 m of a water body, a Water Body report will be prepared that identifies and assesses potential effects and proposes measures to avoid, eliminate, or mitigate these effects.
+3.2 Groundwater quality, quantity, or movement It is possible that some dewatering activities may be required when installing Project infrastructure (e.g. tower foundations).
+Geotechnical investigations will gather information related to location and depth of groundwater in the Project area.
+Withdrawal quantities will be below 50,000 l/d and are unlikely to affect groundwater quality or quantity.
+There is potential to affect water quality of water wells in close proximity to the construction sites.
 Groundwater quality could be affected by accidental spills/releases to the environment.
-4. Air, Odour, Dust 4.1 Emissions of oxides of nitrogen ("NO X "), sulphur dioxide ("SO 2 "), total suspended particulates ("TSP"), or other pollutants Reciprocating engine equipment (e.g., excavators and haulage trucks) will be used during the construction phase of the Project; however this will be short in duration and limited in extent Operation of the Project will not result in negative effects on air quality since no emissions of NO_X, SO2, TSP, or particulate matter are generated by the wind turbines and solar panels.
-4.2 Emission of greenhouse gases (carbon dioxide and methane) Emissions of carbon dioxide or methane will be generated by construction equipment; however this will be short in duration and limited in extent.
-4.3 Emission of dust or odour During construction dust may be generated from earthmoving or vehicular activity - any emissions will be short in duration and limited to the lands surrounding the work areas.
+4. Air Quality the environment.
+4.1 Emissions of pollutants or greenhouse gases Construction equipment will generate emissions of pollutants and greenhouse gases; however this will be short in duration and limited in extent.
+Operation of the Project will not result in negative effects on air quality since no emissions of pollutants or greenhouse gases are generated by the wind turbines and solar panels.
+4.2 Emission of dust or odour During construction dust may be generated from earthmoving or vehicular activity - any emissions will be short in duration and limited to the lands surrounding the work areas.
+No odour emissions are expected to result from construction, operation, or decommissioning of the Project.